csarnataro/ricette-di-elisa-api/README.md

 Too many broken hard disks during these last 15 years and no backups caused the loss of many many great recipes.

+Moreover, I wanted to do some experiments with [GraphQL](https://graphql.org/) deployed with serverless functions.
-Moreover, I would like to experiment with [Flutter](https://flutter.dev/) or Kotlin/Android to create a mobile app to share those recipes with friends and whoever loves Italian home cuisine.
+Eventually I would like to create a [Flutter](https://flutter.dev/) or Kotlin/Android mobile app to share those recipes with friends and whoever loves Italian home cuisine.

 ## Airtable